Global Health Fellowships / Time Out of Programme

 Induction and Mentoring

-Before starting a GHF, GP trainees have induction sessions with the Programme Director, providing opportunities to explore job responsibilities and administrative issues such as visas, work permits etc. Trainees who have previously undertaken GHF also participate.
+Before starting a GHF, GP trainees have the opportunity to attend induction sessions and Global Health training workshops.
+These provide opportunities to explore job skills and responsibilities as well as administrative issues such as visas, work permits etc. Trainees who have previously undertaken GHF also participate.

-A peer support network is also available as well as mentorship from a GP who has undertaken an GHF during their training.
-The mentors provide opportunities to discuss issues that arise in preparation, any difficulties faced whilst overseas and offer support on return.
+A peer support network is also available as well as mentorship from past GHF GPs.
+The mentors share issues that arise in preparation, any difficulties faced whilst overseas and offer support on return.

 MRCGP ePortfolio

-While on Time out of Programme you are not required to complete the full e portfolio, instead you will need to post a summary report of your work and competencies gained.
-This does not prevent you adding other reflections on your learning log.
+While on Time out of Programme you are not required to complete the full e portfolio, instead you are requested to post a summary report of your work and competencies gained.
+You are also encouraged to add reflections to your learning log.
 The report is used as the basis of a six monthly Educational Supervisors review.
-Information from these reviews assist in mentoring, monitoring and evaluation.
-It is the trainee’s responsibility to identify an in-post supervisor
+Information from these reviews assist in mentoring, monitoring and evaluation

 Administrative matters

-Employment contracts will be the responsibility of the trust/organisation that supports your OOP not London General Practice.
+Employment contracts will be the responsibility of the trust/organisation that supports the GHF/ OOP not London General Practice.

 Further information can be found in BMA publication Volunteering abroad (5) and HEE Guidance for working overseas (6).

-Please discuss your OOP application with Dr Patrick Kiernan OOP Programme Director (patrick.kiernan@nhs.net).
-Send your application form directly to him for approval prior to submitting via the Portal.
+Please discuss your OOP with Dr Patrick Kiernan GHF/OOP Programme Director (patrick.kiernan@nhs.net) prior to submitting your application via the Portal.

 Downloads